hajdukd/hajdukd.github.io/_drafts/2018-11-05-how-not-to-waste-time-on-and-during-code-review.md

 * Commits have a reference to detailed description ( in our case - ticket numbers )

-Some of those points can be easily automated via IDE checkstyle or Pull Request pipeline, which even further simplify the task.
+Some of those points can be easily automated via IDE checkstyle or Pull Request pipeline.

 ## Code Review